Skip to Main Content

 About Grid format

-This is a third party format that creates a grid of icons (one for each section) with short titles.
-Select the icon to open the content for the corresponding section.
+Select the icon or title to open the content for the corresponding section.
 This format has a Module index on the left for quick navigation and a Block drawer on the right-hand side to provide easy access to Blocks.
-From 16th July 2024, the Module dashboard block will be available in the block drawer on modules for the new academic year using the Grid format.
+The Module dashboard block is available from the block drawer.

 Apply Grid Format

-City Course Format is applied by default to all modules.
+Custom sections format is applied by default to all modules.
 You can choose to activate the Grid Format as long as all modules within a Programme agree to adopt this course format.
 You cannot have different formats for different modules within a Programme as this will impact on module consistency and make it more challenging for students to find content.

 Before applying the Grid format, review the information on limitations with this format.